PatrickZhang-SWE/java-challenge/README.md

 #### Your experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+- I know Spring Boot very well and have been using it for more than 3 years

+#### What I have done

+- remove some unnecessary codes.
+- fix some bugs.
+- add cache logics.
+- add authorization and authentication
+- add validations
+- add test cases.

+### Would have done

+ - add log framework.
+ - add a real cache layer and use AOP to do cache.
+ - add a well-defined user manage system.